 Instant Pot Flan

-- Set the pan aside and allow the caramel to cool.
+- Set Mold Aside: Set the flan pan aside and allow the caramel to cool.

-- Add the evaporated milk, cream cheese (I cube the cream cheese), condensed milk and eggs to a blender.
+- Blend Ingredients: Add the evaporated milk, cream cheese (I cube the cream cheese), condensed milk and eggs to a blender.
 Blend on high speed until fully mixed.

-- After the flan has been refrigerated for at least 3 hours (overnight is best), run a knife along the sides of the pan, separating the flan from the edges.
-Use a plate to flip the flan over and expose the beautiful caramel covered dessert.
+- Unmold Flan: After the flan has been refrigerated for at least 3 hours (overnight is best), run a knife along the sides of the pan, separating the flan from the edges of the pan.
+Use a plate to carefully flip the flan over and expose the beautiful caramel covered dessert.

 A longer cool time is better.
 It is perfectly normal for some of the caramel to remain stuck to the bottom of the flan pan.
 The longer the flan is left in the refrigerator, the less caramel will be left in the pan.
 To clean any remaining caramel, allow the pan to soak in water until the caramel has fully dissolved.